pimatic/pimatic-guide/getting-started/configuration.html.md

     {
       "id": "printerOff",
-      "rule":  "if its 6pm then turn the printer off" }
+      "rule":  "when its 6pm then turn the printer off" }

-where _id_ should be a unique string and rule a string of the form "if ... then ...".
+where _id_ should be a unique string and rule a string of the form "when ... then ...".